-To conclude these facts – China is enjoying more profits and making much money in this trade by selling more items in the USA.
+To conclude these facts – China is enjoying more profits and making a lot of money in this trade by selling more items in the USA.

 I hope the reason of this trade war must be very clear to you now.
 But, why are we discussing this issue?

-Our channel focuses on to provide value to ecommerce entrepreneur and dropshippers.
-So our only concern here regarding this trade war is – how will the US China trade war will affect global ecommerce industry.
+Our channel focuses on to provide value to ecommerce entrepreneurs and dropshippers.
+So our only concern here regarding this trade war is – how will the US-China trade war affect the global ecommerce industry.

 The main concern right now we have here is that, do we (dropshippers and US-based online seller) have to pay tariffs.
 No, we will not have to tariffs, here is why